Logo

 Blennerhassett crest set into an exterior wall, over the main entrance door to Ballyseedy Castle

-part of a monumental brass on a marble slab set into the nave floor at the church of St.Andrew, Frenze, Co.Norfolk.
+a part of her monumental brass, on a large marble ledger slab set into the nave floor at the church of St.Andrew, Frenze, Co.Norfolk.

 by John Sell Cotman 1816